nodejscn/node-api-cn/n-api/module_registration.md

 }
 ```

-This macro includes `NAPI_MODULE`, and declares an `Init` function with a
-special name and with visibility beyond the addon.
-This will allow Node.js to
-initialize the module even if it is loaded multiple times.
+All Node-API addons are context-aware, meaning they may be loaded multiple

-There are a few design considerations when declaring a module that may be loaded
+times.
+There are a few design considerations when declaring such a module.
-multiple times.
-The documentation of [context-aware addons][] provides more
+The documentation on [context-aware addons][] provides more details.
-details.

 The variables `env` and `exports` will be available inside the function body
 following the macro invocation.